spkvfx/creative_coding-work/120-work/final/readme.md

 **sketch.js**<br>
 The main sketch works pretty much as described in the proposal.

 As discussed, a point cloud is populated with random points.
-The point's nearest neighbor is solved, and their attraction tendancy is determined on each frame: with a higher attraction to avoidance ratio the point's force vector is increased in the direction of the neighbor.
+The point's nearest neighbor is solved, and their attraction tendency is determined on each frame: with a higher attraction to avoidance ratio the point's force vector is increased in the direction of the neighbor.

 Once the particle's distance drops below a given value, several things happen: